IIIF/api/source/api/presentation/3.0/index.md

 ##### Content
 {: #overview-content}

-Content resources such as images, audio, video or text that are associated with a Canvas via Annotations, or provide a rendering of any resource.
+Web resources such as images, audio, video, or text which are associated with a Canvas via an Annotation, or provide a representation of any resource.

 ##### Annotation Collection
 {: #overview-annotationcollection}